The pool coping is the horizontal capstone that sits at the top edge of the pool.

 You can choose between a spray-on or roll-on application.

-Two coats of primer are recommended once you have cleaned and scuffed or sanded the surface.
+Once you have cleaned and scuffed or sanded the surface, two coats of primer are recommended.

 Step 4.
 Paint